New Shark Regulations

-If you fish for sharks from shore or from a boat, heads up, several new regulations that will impact you.
+If you fish for sharks from shore or from a boat, heads up, several new regulations go into effect July 1 that will impact you.

 FWC approved changes earlier this year after months of collecting public input and working with stakeholders.
 The updates are intended to increase survival of released sharks, improve information gathering for the shore-based fishery and address some of the public safety concerns related to the fishery.

 Fishing for sharks from shore?
 You need the permit.

 Adult anglers fishing for shark from shore must take an online educational shore-based shark fishing course AND have a no-cost, shore-based shark fishing permit (renew annually).
 This permit will be associated with your recreational fishing license if you are required to have one.
 Fishing for sharks from a vessel does not require the additional permit.

 This requirement is for all adult anglers that require a license (as well as those over the age of 65 who are normally exempt from needing a license) targeting or harvesting sharks from shore, including from any structure attached to shore such as jetties, bridges and piers.
 The permit is also required if fishing from shore for any species under the following circumstances: